 Work continues on southern Illinois prisoner facility

 Work continues to transform a former youth detention center in southern Illinois into a facility for prisoners about to re-enter the community.
-The Southern Illinoisan reports there is no firm timeline on when the former Illinois Youth Center in Murphysboro will reopen as the Life Skills and Re-entry Center.
+There is no firm timeline on when the former Illinois Youth Center in Murphysboro will reopen as the Life Skills and Re-entry Center, The Southern Illinoisan reports.

 Discussions